canvas-medical/mobile-patient-app/README.md

 npx expo start
 ```
 Press `a` to open the app in an Android simulator, or press `i` to open the app in an iOS simulator.
+- Note: You must have an Android or iOS simulator installed on your machine to run the app in a simulator.
+Alternatively, you can run the app on a real device by downloading the Expo Go app and scanning the QR code that appears in the terminal after running the `npx expo start` command.
+- Note: If you are running the app on a real device, you will need to update the `API_URL` in the `config.ts` file to your local IP address.
+You can find your local IP address by running the `ipconfig` command in your terminal.

 ## Learning Resources